 But with great mercies I will gather you.

 With a little wrath I hid My face from you for a moment;

 But with everlasting kindness I will have mercy on you,”

 Says the Lord, your Redeemer.”

 Andromeda is the second decan in the story of Pisces and the Mystical Fish people, i.e., the Church.
 She appears to be a healthy young woman in a seated position with chains on all four limbs.
 Her head is usually bowed as if despairing of help.
-Her dress has been torn exposing one breast, having been ravaged or taken advantage of.
+Her dress has been torn exposing one breast, having either been taken advantage of or ravaged.